aman0618/air-pollution-asthma-analysis/README.md

 (manuscript ready for submission)

 The goal of this project is to investigate how daily air pollution (PM2.5) relates to asthma-related health-seeking behavior as observed through web signals.
+**A full research manuscript based on this work is prepared for submission to a peer-reviewed journal.**
 ---

 ## Motivation